chillakalyan/riscv-boot-analysis/docs/boot_state_experiment.md

-# Experiment: Capturing Architectural State During Boo
+# Experiment: Capturing Architectural State During Boot

 This experiment captures the architectural processor state during the early boot sequence of a RISC-V Linux system running in QEMU with